ilia-khaustov/siberianseed/README.md

 ### Writing app tasks

 Each app task is a shell script that runs from app's src folder.

+> Interpreter is `sh` by default as it is widely supported.
+You can change default interpreter in `siberianseed.py`.
+Check out `subprocess` module in Python documentation for details.

 Task has default predefined variables: